”Oh my god! You have put on so much weight, why don’t you go on a diet? You will look so much better!”

 Not accepting someone because of how they look, mocking someone, passing comments or judging someone based on their physical appearance is what body shaming essentially means.
 If you are a perpetrator of this heinous act, you need to immediately stop.

 Let me put it as simply as I can, people view this world as a mirror- we live in a dystopian world ruled by appearance.
-I am sure when you get dressed to go out, you don’t leave your house without checking how you look in the mirror (I can’t be the only one) and if what you see isn’t what you imagined you would look like, you change, and you keep on changing till your mirror approves.
+When you get dressed to go out, you don’t leave your house without glancing in the mirror, and if what you see isn’t what you imagined, you change, and you keep on changing till your mirror approves.

 Let’s go back to the first line- “People view this world as a mirror”.
 We tend to keep on changing ourselves till the “mirror” approves.